The Aloes Wild Coast Lodge

 We prefer that nothing be removed off site from Lodge for picnics and or other use while enjoying your holiday, but should you do so, please return them in same condition.

 When packing up, kindly make certain with all your family and friends, that all Lodge towels and other Lodge assets remain in and at the Lodge on departure.
-We thank you for your support.
+Should something be taken by mistake while packing up, please notify us and send it back to us via PostNet counter to counter.
+(Address to be provided on comms with us) We thank you for your support.

 The lady at reception, informed me that a boat and trailer is R80 rands a day, and a trailer is only R20 rands per day.
 Therefore, I suggest that you drop the boats there for the afternoon and or night when on route here, and collect them for the launch the following day, then return trailers to Codesa for secure parking for your stay.
 It will save you a lot of hassles and towing.
 The Codesa Farm, (Mngazana River Lodge) contact number is 047 0501046.
 Just pop in at reception, and they’ll help you ok.
 I’ll send a pin location at their entrance, so you can see its positioning is literally on the same road as what you’re coming in on. https://maps.app.goo.gl/Cf5F9D25HPyWG7uL8